William C. Rogers III: Naval career following Vincennes

 Rogers' next assignment was as commanding officer of the United States Navy Tactical Training Group at Naval Base Point Loma, a group responsible for training officers in handling combat situations.
-He retired from the United States Navy in August 1991.
-In 1992, Rogers and his wife Sharon co-wrote a book, Storm Center: A Personal Account of Tragedy & Terrorism which describes the events surrounding the downing of Iran Air 655 and the minivan bombing from their personal perspectives.
+After being passed over for promotion to flag rank, he retired from the United States Navy in August 1991.
+In 1992, Rogers and his wife Sharon co-wrote a book, Storm Center: A Personal Account of Tragedy & Terrorism, which describes the events surrounding the downing of Iran Air 655 and the minivan bombing from their personal perspectives.

+Death

+Mrs. Rogers died in August 2024.
+Rogers died on June 30, 2025, at the age of 86.